alexasheldon/cs4701-ai-proj/README.md

 ## How to Use Live Camera
 Feel free to update global variables as needed.
-- **CAM_INDEX**: currently set to 0, but your computer may not have a camera at index 0 (most do, but may be denied permissions)
+- **CAM_INDEX**: currently set to 0, but your computer may not have a camera at index 0.
+Most computers do, and sometimes Apple computers will pull up camera feed from your phone.
+If it's not working, feel free to change the index, but usually the blocker is allowing permission for access.
 - **FRAME_WIDTH** and **FRAME_HEIGHT**: currently set to 1280 x 720, but you can alter this to be a better resolution for you
 - **record_video** (not a global variable): boolean indicating whether you'd like to record and save a video of the live camera feed.
 You can find it at the bottom of the code.

 ## Acknowledgments
 - Makes use of `MediaPipe` (tracking hand landmarks) and `opencv` (capturing video)
+- The CNN and MLP were trained on [this synthetic dataset](https://www.kaggle.com/datasets/lexset/synthetic-asl-alphabet).
 - This project was developed with teaching/assistance from Copilot and Chat-GPT.

 ---